datacarpentry/geospatial-workshop/setup.md

 ![](/fig/docker.png)

 *Please be aware that the `R` package `rasterVis` is not included in the `rocker/geospatial` Docker image.
-If your instructor teaches with this package, this will be the one `R` package you will need to install yourself.
+If your instructor teaches with this package, this will be an `R` package you will need to install yourself.
+You will also have to install the development version of `ggplot2` until `ggplot2` is released in June 2018 and the updated version is added to `rocker/geospatial`.
 All other `R` packages will already be installed for you.*

 > ## Downloading and Installing Docker Community Edition
 >